yusufolanrewaju/QuizApp/README.md

 ﻿# QuizApp 🎯

-A simple and modular console-based quiz application built in C#.
+A modular console-based quiz application built in C#.
 Designed with clear object-oriented principles, this project serves as a foundation for interactive CLI games or test environments.